Fractional Ownership vs. Timeshare: What’s the Difference and Which Is Better?

 The permanence of real estate equity

-The ease of professional management – your home is always ready when you arrive
+The ease of professional management – your home is always ready when you arrive and fully managed when you leave making ownership stress free

 The lifestyle of a private members’ club, complete with access to amenities, concierge services, and the community of The Canyon Club